fbpx

 At Savvy, we are committed to providing accurate information.
 Our content undergoes a rigorous process of fact-checking before it is published.
 Learn more about our editorial policy.

 The Australian housing market moves fast, and prices seem to get higher and higher each year.
 That’s why it makes sense to become a homeowner sooner rather than later.
 After all, once you own a house, rising prices become a benefit, not a barrier.
 Yet, a healthy property market can make saving a down payment an even bigger challenge for many of us, and when you’re looking to get on the property ladder, a 20% deposit is often easier said than done.
 Getting started with property is the hardest part.
 A deposit is a big hurdle to get past, and with interest rates so low, many buyers don’t want to wait several years to own their home.
-In a lot of ways, it’s a great time to get a mortgage, and that’s where Lenders Mortgage Insurance (LMI) can help.
+In a lot of ways, it’s a great time to get a mortgage, and that’s where lenders mortgage insurance (LMI) can help.
 LMI is a one-off insurance premium for home loans.
 If you’re buying a home or investment property and you need to borrow more than 80% of the purchase price, you’ll need to pay LMI.

 What is LMI?

 All home loan lenders make decisions based on risk.
 That goes for whether you’re buying a house, a car, or just applying for a personal loan.
 When you approach a home lender with a 20% deposit, it signals you’re likely to repay your mortgage with no issues.
 Having such a sizeable lump of cash tied up in your house or apartment displays commitment, and that’s what lenders want to see.
-Buying a home with less than 20% of the asking price upfront is more problematic, and lenders mortgage insurance is designed to compensate for that.
+Buying a home with less than 20% of the asking price upfront is more problematic, and LMI is designed to compensate for that.

 Let’s say you want to own a home now, but you haven’t saved up a 20% down payment.
 LMI is a way to protect the lender against the potential losses resulting from a default.
 To them, it’s as good as you turning up with the deposit because the insurance pays out if you experience financial difficulties during the term.